-The difference between the ratio of the yields to the total particle multiplicity corresponding to hadrons and anti-hadrons is represented by the green crosses in Figures \ref{fig-20} - \ref{fig-22}.
-In such representation the kink is better evidenced, its location in $\langle dN/dy \rangle/S_{\perp}$ remaining unchanged at around the entropy density of $\approx$ 2.5 - 3 $fm^{2}$.
+The difference between the ratios of the yield per unit rapidity to the total particle multiplicity per unit rapidity corresponding to hadrons and anti-hadrons is represented by the green crosses in Figures \ref{fig-20} - \ref{fig-22}.
+In such representation the kink is better evidenced, its location in $\langle dN/dy \rangle/S_{\perp}$ remaining unchanged at around the entropy density of $\approx$ 2.5 - 3 $fm^{-2}$.
 All these representations also highlight the fact that the new data from HADES \cite{HADES} and BES fixed-target (FXT) \cite{BESFXT} experiments fit well into the general systematics.
-Such a sharp peak, evidenced for the first time at SPS based on data from AGS and SPS in the $K^{+}/\pi^{+}$ ratio as a function of $\sqrt{s_{NN}}$ for central collisions, coined "horn" was considered to be a signature of a phase transition from a hadron gas to QGP \cite{gazd1,alt}.
-Within the framework of a thermal model \cite{Cleym} it was shown that such a kink type behaviour is related to a transition from a baryon dominated hadronic gas to a meson dominated one.
-Based on the PHSD approach \cite{Cassing} the enhancement in $K^{+}/\pi^{+}$ and $(\Lambda+\Sigma^{0})/\pi^{-}$ evidenced at $\sqrt{s_{NN}}$ $\approx$ 6 GeV is caused by chiral symmetry restoration while deconfinement is essential in producing the maximum.
+Such a sharp peak, evidenced for the first time at SPS based on data from AGS and SPS, in the $K^{+}/\pi^{+}$ ratio as a function of $\sqrt{s_{NN}}$ for central collisions, coined "horn" was considered to be a signature of a phase transition from a hadron gas to QGP \cite{gazd1,alt}.
+Within the framework of a thermal model \cite{Cleym} it was shown that such a kink type behaviour is related to a transition from a baryon-dominated hadronic gas to a meson-dominated one.
+Based on the PHSD approach \cite{Cassing} the enhancement in the $K^{+}/\pi^{+}$ and $(\Lambda+\Sigma^{0})/\pi^{-}$ ratios evidenced at $\sqrt{s_{NN}}$ $\approx$ 6 GeV is caused by chiral symmetry restoration while deconfinement is essential in producing the maximum.